 Description

 The HunterLab Agera L2 Ultra Dark Mode is a specialized operating mode designed to deliver superior color accuracy, repeatability, and stability when measuring ultra-low reflectance samples—typically those below 15% reflectance.
-These materials, which include carbon-black-based coatings, dark plastics, powders, textiles, and foods, often present unique optical challenges that exceed the limits of standard spectrophotometric systems.
+These materials often present unique optical challenges that exceed the limits of standard spectrophotometric systems.

 Ultra Dark Mode combines optimized illumination control, enhanced detector sensitivity, and advanced signal processing algorithms to maximize the signal-to-noise ratio (SNR) in dark regions of the reflectance spectrum.
 The result is true-to-appearance, visually correlated color data that allows manufacturers to measure, monitor, and manage the darkest materials with confidence and consistency.